bwgref/straycats/index.md

-# StrayCats
+# StrayCats: The *NuSTAR* Straylight source Catalog

 ## The current version of the FITS table can be found [here](tables/straycats.fits)

+---

-## An interactive version of the table can be found [here](tables/straycats_table)
+## An HTML version of the table can be found [here](tables/straycats_table) for known SL sources

+---

+## An HTML version of the table for unidentified SL sources is [here](tables/straycats_table_unknowns)

+---

-### The columns are:
+### The columns of the FITS file are:

 1. Classification

-    As of now, either SL (for confirmed stray light source) or ??.
-In the future also include GR (for Ghost Rays from source just outside of the FoV), Faint, etc.
+   The classifications are:
+   1. 'SL': Identified stray light source
+   2. 'Complex': Multiple overlapping SL sources are present, difficult to analyze)
+   3. 'Faint': Potential faint stray light
+   4. 'GR': Ghost-rays from a source just outside of the FoV
+   5. 'Unkn': Stray light from an unidentified source

 2. SL Target